Ecampus/tes-xapi/attendance-recipe.markdown

 #### Registered & Unregistered (optional)

 The actor property of the Registered and Unregistered statements is the *person who registered for or unregistered from the event*.
-It's analogous to a person (the actor) filling his or her own name on a form to register on unregister for a meeting, conference or whatever it may be.
+It's analogous to a person (the actor) filling his or her own name on a form to register or unregister for a meeting, conference or whatever it may be.
 In this case Kylie (the actor) is registering to attend the meeting:

     Kylie Attendee registered for the meeting.